OctopusDeploy/blog/blog/2021-01/gradle-plugin/index.md

  - Continuous Integration
 ---

-For package uploads to Octopus, if you’re running a build server that isn't supported natively you can use the Octopus Command Line (CLI) or the Octopus's REST API instead.
-For Gradle projects, we created a small Gradle plugin to help us get a similar, hassle-free experience as the officially supported CI-Servers: octopus-deploy-plugin.
+For package uploads to Octopus, if you’re running a build server that isn't supported natively you can use the Octopus Command Line (CLI) or the Octopus REST API instead.
+For Gradle projects, we ([Liftric](liftric.com)) have created a small Gradle plugin to help us get a similar, hassle-free experience as the officially supported CI-Servers: octopus-deploy-plugin.

 Currently, it supports the following use-cases: